sinhatanmay18/load-balancer/README.md

 The Request Mapping Engine is a custom solution, designed to function within a load balancing environment, to optimize the distribution of web application traffic using a consistent hashing algorithm.
 The core of the engine uses SHA-256 for hashing and a TreeMap for maintaining a consistent hash ring, ensuring efficient and evenly distributed traffic management.

 ![Working figure](https://github.com/sinhatanmay18/request-mapping-engine/assets/76418883/7c1bf3d7-e500-4b09-8097-f70ea8a27655)

+## Why consistent hashing over traditional hashing?
+With traditional “modulo hashing”, you simply consider the request hash as a very large number.
+If you take that number modulo the number of available servers, you get the index of the server to use.
+It’s simple, and it works well as long as the list of servers is stable.
+But when servers are added or removed, a problem arises: the majority of requests will hash to a different server than they did before.
+If you have nine servers and you add a tenth, only one-tenth of requests will (by luck) hash to the same server as they did before.
+Consistent hashing can achieve well-distributed uniformity.

+Consistent hashing uses a more elaborate scheme, where each server is assigned multiple hash values based on its name or ID, and each request is assigned to the server with the “nearest” hash value.
+The benefit of this added complexity is that when a server is added or removed, most requests will map to the same server that they did before.
+So if you have nine servers and add a tenth, about 1/10 of requests will have hashes that fall near the newly-added server’s hashes, and the other 9/10 will have the same nearest server that they did before.
+Consistent hashing lets us add and remove servers without completely disturbing the set of cached items that each server holds.

 ## Hash Ring